astropy/astropy-APEs/APE_Bayesian_modeling.rst

 Fitters
 =======

-A new class of fitters need to be added.
+A new class of fitters needs to be added.
 This is the Sampler class that would provide the interface to different samplers.
 Unlike the existing Optimizers where the best fitting model is the result, Samplers provide a sampling of the posterior where the number of samples is set as an input.
 Effectively, the